 Generally, when I make this ahead, I only keep this dip in the fridge for a couple of days.
 This article here says that sour cream dips can be stored airtight for quite a bit longer.

 Not really.
 Freezing would seriously damage the deliciously creamy texture of this dip.

 Knorr Spinach Dip Recipe

 - Meanwhile, hollow out the center of the round loaf of bread leaving at least a 2 inch of the wall around edges, creating a bowl.
-Pour cold dip into the bread bowl and serve.
+Pour cold dip into the bread bowl, garnish with green onions and serve.